-From these many factors, the RINGS Project contains 10 main stake-holder groups which are the most important for NOCs.
-Political actors, athletes, member organisations, NOC board, staff, media, sponsors, NGOs, other actors in sport and international umbrella organisations (marked in Fig. 3).
+The RINGS Project contains 10 main stakeholder groups which are the most important for NOCs.
+Political actors, athletes, member organisations, NOC board, staff, media, sponsors, NGOs, and other actors in sport and international umbrella organisations (marked in Fig. 3).

-Figure 3 contains six forces (Chappelet, 2005, 20):
+Figure 3 contains six forces.

 - 1. Relations among the Olympic Movement (green) - 2.
 Sport media corporations (yellow) - 3.
 Sponsors and other commercial partners (orange) - 4.
 Athletes, coaches, fans, and their unions and foundations supporting them (blue) - 5.
-Entertainment industry (lilac) - 6.
-Governments, intergovernmental organisations, and public authorities are interested, as sport is an important socio-economic phenomenon.
-They often finance the NOC (e.g., the Liechtenstein NOC a lot, but the Türkiye NOC not at all) (grey colour).
+Entertainment industry (lilac) - Governments, intergovernmental organisations, and public authorities are interested, as sport is an important socio-economic phenomenon.
+They often (but not always) finance the NOC (e.g., the Liechtenstein NOC extensively, but the Türkiye NOC not at all) (grey colour).

-The force missing here is internal (white colour), which can be the board members, the staff, or internally built (strongly connected) institutions.
+The force missing here is internal (white colour), which can be board members, staff, or internally built (strongly connected) institutions.
 Often, that is the National Olympic Academy, internal marketing, or travel agencies owned by the NOC.
-Finally, NOCs sometimes have their own premises (e.g., a national stadium or an office building, such as is the case for the Hellenic Olympic Committee).
+Finally, NOCs sometimes have their own premises (e.g., a national stadium or an office building, is the case for the Hellenic Olympic Committee, for instance).

 Insights: Governments as Stakeholders of NOCs

-A poll among 11 European NOCs (RINGS Partners) has shown that the government is the most important stakeholder, and that it is also the most difficult to work with.
+A poll among 11 European NOCs (RINGS Partners) has shown that the government is the most important stakeholder, a nd

+that it is also the most difficult to work with.

+government sponsor

+national federation athlete

+politicians local

+government nfs federations politician athletes

+minister ioc sports

+government politician government organization

+sportclub volunteer

+government politicians fodorations clube

+government politicians federations clubs

+Spelling mistakes stem from participants

 Fig. 4: Poll on the most important stakeholders of 11 NOCs

-Further, the question was asked: "What currently are the biggest challenges for your NOC?"
-Of the responses, government relations are in bold type; and each NOC could only mention three most important challenges:
+Further, the question was asked: "Currently, what are the biggest challenges for your NOC?"
+Of the responses, governme nt

+relations are in bold type; and each NOC could only mention three most important challenges:

 65% convincing the government

 40% financial instability

 35% restructuring my NOC

 30% lack of monitoring the success of efforts

 30% no public funding

 25% lack of professionalisation

 20% people engaging in sport outside clubs

 20% federations losing members

 10% missing knowledge about how to manage change

 10% federations are losing government trust

 5% loss of reputation